 In October 2016 the UK government ran a national pandemic flu exercise with the codename ‘Exercise Cygnus’.
-It is astonishing to see how clearly scientists had predicted the outbreak of a viral pandemic, however, the government did not act on such advise nor did it make any contingency preparations, especially in a climate where the NHS had been systematically run down and starved of cash, equipment and manpower, for a decade.
+It is astonishing to see how clearly scientists had predicted the outbreak of a viral pandemic, however, the government did not act on such advise nor did it make any contingency preparations, especially in a climate where the NHS had been systematically run down, neglected and starved of cash, equipment and manpower, for a decade.

 The question therefore arises, why do governments and politicians not act on the good advice of scientists, the same scientists who warn governments to take the climate breakdown seriously.
 Why is there such a reluctance to act and why is there always business as usual.
 These are the real questions that need answering.
 Why are governments not the protectors of the people but the protectors of the polluters such as the fossile fuel lobby and the pharmaceutical complex.
 Who’s interests are they defending?

 Here is an interesting conversation.
 Today it is reported that the EU has agreed a massive procurement exercise for face masks and protective equipment for its frontline staff in hospitals and the social service sector.
 This is backed up by 500 million people.
-The UK government have been invited to be part of this procurement but have declined.
-Why is this isolationist Brexit ideology more important than the life of people and especially our frontline services.
+The UK government have been invited to be part of this procurement but they have declined.
+Why is this isolationist Brexit ideology more important than the life of people and especially our frontline services?
 The coronavirus does not respect any borders nor does it respect Brexit.
 Surely, in such an unprecedented worldwide emergency individual countries should forget their differences and work together for the common good.
-A government who cannot do they is not worth the trust of people.
+A government who cannot do so is not worth the trust of its people.

-The following tweet links to an article entitled ‘(How) Coronavirus is a Small Taste of the Dystopian Future’ or in other words ‘compared to the imminent climate breakdown Covid-19 appears just like a dress rehearsal.
+The following tweet links to an article entitled ‘(How) Coronavirus is a Small Taste of the Dystopian Future’ or in other words, compared to the imminent climate breakdown Covid-19 appears just like a dress rehearsal.